The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Arrive – 1.50 pm / 5 minute stop if needed

 The top of the Otway Ranges.
-A few shops and a petrol station, the last toilet stop before the 12 Apostles.
+There are a few shops and a petrol station, the last toilet stop before the 12 Apostles.

 Turn left at Lavers Hill to head to the 12 Apostles (turning right takes visitors to some of the waterfalls of the Otways, but there is not enough time to do this on a day trip).